t822940/awx/readme.md

 The deployment process consists of several automated steps:

 1. **Collection Installation** - Installs `kubernetes.core` collection
-2. **Terraform State Check** - Waits for Terraform state file to ensure infrastructure is ready
-3. **AWX Operator Clone** - Downloads AWX operator version 2.19.1 from GitHub
+2. **AWX Operator Clone** - Downloads AWX operator version 2.19.1 from GitHub
-4. **Operator Deployment** - Deploys the AWX operator to the cluster using `make deploy` or `kubectl apply`
+3. **Operator Deployment** - Deploys the AWX operator to the cluster using `make deploy` or `kubectl apply`
+4. **Storage Setup** - Creates StorageClass and PostgreSQL persistent storage
+5. **Database Deployment** - Deploys PostgreSQL with persistent storage and secrets
+6. **Database Readiness** - Waits for PostgreSQL to be available
-5. **AWX Instance Creation** - Applies the AWX Custom Resource to create the AWX instance
+7. **AWX Instance Creation** - Applies the AWX Custom Resource configured to use PostgreSQL

 ### 3. Monitor Deployment Progress